nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 ### Disable previous "prod" pipeline

 The canary pipeline will replace the existing prod pipeline.
 First, run the production pipeline and make sure that app deploys successfully.
+You can disable/delete this pipeline.

 ### Deploy Canary Pipeline
-This will replace the "prod" pipeline we just deployed
+This will replace the "prod" pipeline we just deployed earlier.

+### Create Analysis Configuration for Canary

 ## Run pipeline

 This pipeline can take an hour to execute...because...the canary step is set to run for an hour.
-It is configured in `realtime` mode which means is needs data to perform analysis with.
-It if fails the canary step..well it may end sooner.
+It is configured in `realtime` mode which requires enough real time to elapse for data capture.

 ### Run it
  You can either manually run it or trigger the UAT pipeline.
 Explore the reports and metrics thate are displayed during/after pipeline execution